| | | |

 Preheat your oven to the temperature on the package of your meatballs.

-Place meatballs while they are frozen on a cookie sheet spread out on parchment paper.
-We used Italian style meatballs since we were adding pasta sauce.
+Place the meatballs while they are frozen on a cookie sheet, spread out on parchment paper.
+We used Italian-style meatballs since we were adding pasta sauce.

-Bake the meatballs according to the directions on the package, or make and back your meatballs.
+Bake the meatballs according to the directions on the package, or make your own meatballs.
 (Check out my Homemade Meatballs if you want to make your own)

-In the last five minutes, the meatballs cook and prepare the casserole pan.
+In the last five minutes, the meatballs cook and the casserole pan.

 Once the meatballs are done cooking, cover the bottom of your casserole dish or pans with the meatballs.